myuniverse8/myuniverse8.github.io/README.md

 # myinstacockpit
-Small and useful cockpit for Instagram.
+Small and useful tool for Instagram.

 Get photos/comments of provided user.